squashql/squashql/README.md

 }
 ```

 Some additional contexts can be provided to enrich or modify the query results.

-For the moment, only the context value `totals`
-is supported:
+##### Context value totals
 ```json
 ...
 "context": {